-All people, including people with intellectual and/or developmental disabilities1 (I/DD), should have timely access to high quality, comprehensive, accessible, affordable, appropriate health care that meets their individual needs, maximizes health, well-being and function, and increases independence and community participation.
+All people, including people with intellectual and/or developmental disabilities1(IDD), should have timely access to high quality, comprehensive, accessible, affordable, appropriate health care that meets their individual needs; maximizes their health, well-being, and function; and increases their independence and community participation.

 The health care system must be aligned to principles of nondiscrimination, comprehensiveness, continuity, appropriateness, and equity.
-Both comprehensive public and private health insurance must provide for necessary health care without regard to the nature or severity of disability, pre-existing conditions, or other health status.
+Comprehensive public and private health insurance must provide for both individualized and appropriate health care without regard to the nature or complexity of disability, socioeconomic status, pre-existing conditions, other health status, race, ethnicity, or LGBTQIA+ status.

-Health can be understood broadly as a state of complete physical, mental, and social well-being, not merely the absence of disease or disability.
-The term "health care" encompasses physical, mental, behavioral, vision, hearing, oral and dental health care, substance abuse and addiction services, and services and supports that assist in attaining, maintaining, and improving skills, function, and community participation.
+Health is a state of physical, mental, and social well-being.
+The term "health care" encompasses services and supports that assist in attaining, maintaining, and improving skills, function, and community participation.
+Health care includes all aspects of physical, mental, and behavioral health including wellness, health promotion and preventative services, vision, hearing, oral and dental health care, substance use disorder and addiction services, medication management, pre-natal care, reproductive and sexual health, rehabilitation, pain management and palliative care.